jonathanhood/gradle-plugin-example/tutorial/3-declaring-tasks-the-right-way.md

 ## Testing that Tasks are Added Properly

 With this change we can start unit testing some functionality of hte plugin.
-We'll write a simple test which ensures that tasks are added properly to a project when a plugin is applied.
+We'll write a test which ensures that tasks are added properly to a project by the plugin.

 ```groovy
 import com.jhood.MyTask